hpe-dev-incubator/hpe-dev-portal/content/blog/mapr-for-predictive-maintenance.md

 ## Step 9 - Visualize data in Grafana

-By now you should be able to see streaming IoT data, vibration faults, and device failures in the Grafana dashboard.
+By now, you should be able to see streaming IoT data, vibration faults, and device failures in the Grafana dashboard.

 <img src="https://raw.githubusercontent.com/mapr-demos/predictive-maintenance/master/images/grafana_screenshot.png" width="100%" align="center">